Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 https://www.waveshare.com/wiki/Pico-GPS-L76B

 Python scripts in this repo are slightly modified versions of scripts in that .zip.
+Script is saved as "main.py" in the Pico file system, so it starts automatically.

 #### Hardware: